NHOrus/srwq-compilation/disc-2/episode-01.md

 "Calm down, madam, everything is perfectly under control.
 We were just investigating our find.
 Rest assured, we won't damage it."

-The man in the...no, the SEX GOD in the white tuxedo shines a mile-wide smile at you.
+The man in the... no, the SEX GOD in the white tuxedo shines a mile-wide smile at you.
 You feel your knees go weak unconsciously.

-"Er, um, I...Its just that its all I've got right now..."
+"Er, um, I...
+It's just that it's all I've got right now..."

 "Don't worry madam, we'll keep you Arblade in tip-top shape.
 G-Forces' Science Corps contains some of the best scientists on Edo, they'll keep it together, and fix up the damage it recieved."